surmon-china/vue-awesome-swiper/README.md

 Vue.use(VueAwesomeSwiper)

-// If used in nuxt.js/SSR, you should keep it only in a browser-build environment if (process.BROWSER_BUILD) {
+// If used in Nuxt.js/SSR, you should keep it only in a browser-build environment if (process.BROWSER_BUILD) {
   const VueAwesomeSwiper = require('vue-awesome-swiper/ssr')
   Vue.use(VueAwesomeSwiper)
 }

-// mount with component(can't work in ssr) import { swiper, swiperSlide } from 'vue-awesome-swiper'
+// mount with component(can't work in Nuxt.js/SSR)
+import { swiper, swiperSlide } from 'vue-awesome-swiper'

 export default {